akosmrlj/FEniCS_tutorial/README.md

 ## Additional software

-We recommend installing [Paraview](https://www.paraview.org/) for visualisation.
+We recommend installing [Paraview](https://www.paraview.org/) for visualization.

 Note: It is also possible to install Paraview via the conda-forge channel.
 However, this has not been tested and one may encounter a number of package dependency issues if trying to install Paraview in the fenicsproject conda environment provided above.

 ## Additional resources

-There is a very detailed FEniCS tutorial [eBook](https://fenicsproject.org/tutorial/).
+There is a very detailed [FEniCS tutorial eBook](https://fenicsproject.org/tutorial/).
 Please note that this eBook was written in 2017 and some of the functions have slightly changed.
 Here are a few demos with explanations that are up to date: https://fenicsproject.org/docs/dolfin/latest/python/demos.html

 ## Lecturer